ivahuang/ShinyAppSTA141B/README.md

 # ShinyAppSTA141B

+# Please refer to "A peek of art - final code" for our complete code for the app!

+Below were in-team communication.
 # GetData:
 Code on downloading data from API.
 Feel free to add yours to the file or ask questions on how to get data to teammates.
+# KnowTheArtist:
+Our thought on first feature!
+Please debug by Mar.5.

 # API: